 Collect quantitative data, but don't rely on it

-During the early days, when you're still trying to validate your product, your top priority is to quickly iterate on your product and positioning.
+During the early days when you're still trying to validate your hypothesis, your top priority is to quickly iterate on your product and positioning.
 So while collecting quantitative data like engagement metrics and NPS scores is helpful, the most important thing to do at this stage (and indeed, throughout your product's lifetime) is to talk to your customers.